A Marine Corps veteran draws upon lessons learned in the military to save, and be saved, by an overlooked shelter dog.

 “We tell her every day how sweet, cuddly and loved she is and that we’re lucky to have her,” she says.
 “My son wrestles with her and my daughter has a way of calming Rose with her gentle ways and soft voice.”

-Besides helping her with the financial aspects of pet ownership, Angela appreciates the personal touch that is part of being a Pets for Patriots member, recounting how the staff would “personally speak to me about my adoption, checking in with me along the journey.”
+Besides helping her with the financial aspects of pet guardianship, Angela appreciates the personal touch that is part of being a Pets for Patriots member, recounting how the staff would “personally speak to me about my adoption, checking in with me along the journey.”

 The Marine veteran realizes that adopting a pet saves many lives.